Check out our new FHA first-time homebuyers guide updated for 2024

 Can I Transfer my Section 8 Voucher to Mississippi?

-Section 8 Housing Choice Voucher portability allows participants to transfer their vouchers from one state to another.
+Yes, Section 8 vouchers are portable, allowing participants to move across state lines.
+However, you’ll need approval from both your current and receiving PHAs.
 However, approval is not automatic and there are specific procedures and guidelines that you must follow.

 The portability process involves coordination between your current and receiving housing authorities and not all PHAs participate in the portability program.
 Therefore, you should contact both PHAs early in the process to know whether you can keep your benefits.